 - C. Filings Prior to Trial.
 Unless otherwise ordered by the Court, the following must be filed at the same time as the proposed Joint Pretrial Order: - 1.
+Jury trials.
 In jury cases, parties must jointly prepare and file three separate documents: (a) proposed requests to charge; (b) proposed voir dire questions to be asked of prospective jurors; and (c) a proposed verdict form.
 To the extent a party objects to another party's requests to charge, voir dire questions, or verdict form, the joint submission must include the objecting party's ground(s) for objection and proposed alternative (all in the same document so that the Court can compare the parties' respective proposals).
 All requests to charge, objections, and alternatives must include citations to controlling authority.
-In addition to filing these three joint submissions on ECF, the parties must send copies in Microsoft Word format to the Court via e-mail to KrauseNYSDChambers@nysd.uscourts.gov. - 2.
+In addition to filing these three joint submissions on ECF, the parties must send copies in Microsoft Word format to the Court via e-mail to ReznikNYSDChambers@nysd.uscourts.gov. - 2.
+Non-Jury trials.
 In non-jury cases, parties must file proposed findings of fact and conclusions of law.
-In addition to filing this submission on ECF, the parties must send copies in Microsoft Word format to the Court via e-mail to KrauseNYSDChambers@nysd.uscourts.gov. - 3.
+In addition to filing this submission on ECF, the parties must send copies in Microsoft Word format to the Court via e-mail to ReznikNYSDChambers@nysd.uscourts.gov. - 3.
+Motions in Limine.
 In all cases, any motions addressing evidentiary or other issues which should be resolved in limine also must be filed at the same time as the proposed Joint Pretrial Order.
 Responses to any motions in limine must be filed within 14 days.
-There shall be no replies for motions in limine.

-Each party also must provide each other party and the Court with a tabbed binder or binders containing courtesy copies of its trial exhibits and deposition designations (exhibits need not be filed electronically on ECF).

-If a party believes it would be useful, that party may file a pretrial memorandum of law that does not duplicate the issues addressed in any of the other pretrial submissions; pretrial memoranda are limited to 25 pages.
+There shall be no replies for motions in limine. - 4.
+Courtesy Copies.
+The parties shall deliver to the Court in a tabbed binder or binders (with a copy to opposing counsel): (a) a copy of each of the party's pre-marked trial exhibits, and (b) a copy of any deposition testimony that has been designated (or cross-designated) and will be offered at trial.
+Deposition testimony should be clearly marked to identify designations and cross-designations.
+(Exhibits and deposition testimony need not be filed electronically on ECF, unless otherwise directed by the Court). - 5.
+Optional Pretrial Memoranda of Law.
+Unless otherwise ordered by the Court, a pretrial memorandum of law or trial brief is not required.
+If a party believes it would be useful, that party may file a pretrial memorandum of law or trial brief that does not duplicate the issues addressed in any of the other pretrial submissions; pretrial memoranda are limited to 25 pages.